-Gangtok city walkways.
+Gangtok city walkways

-Each road in Gangtok city has well-defined walkways where pedestrians can freely walk without worrying about the traffic on the road.
+Each road in the city has well-defined walkways where pedestrians can freely walk without worrying about the traffic on the road.
 I first saw them on the valley side – sometimes on a platform jutting out in a cliff like a manner.
 However, I also discovered the walkways on the other sides.
 Sometimes going up and down, but providing a dedicated space to those who wanted to walk.

-As we walked into the city after visiting Namgyal research Institute of Tibetology, we saw an efficient sky-walk where the sidewalks were not possible.
+As we walked into the city after visiting Namgyal Research Institute of Tibetology, we saw an efficient sky-walk where the sidewalks were not possible.

 Lined with shops, including local eateries and cafes on either side, you can see the locals as well as tourists enjoying the carefree walk.
 Families with young ones were the happiest as they could let children be children.
 In the middle of the road were benches to sit.
 When you are tired a bit or want to have a small conversation or want to be alone in the middle of a crowd.

 Wait, these benches were not alone, they had the lamps and the lamp posts had the flower pots hanging on there.
-Look out for tea shops cum cafes, old style chaat shops like Narayan Das Sweet Bhandar and of course colourful Souvenir shops.
+Look out for tea shops cum cafes, old style chaat shops like Narayan Das Sweet Bhandar and of course colorful Souvenir shops.
 This was the place that inspired me to write the post on Sikkim Souvenirs.

-Quite a few walls in Gangtok city were full of street art.
+Quite a few walls in the city were full of street art.
 I think it is a trend across India to paint the city walls.
 I just hope that the cities capture their own essence on the walls and not just one another.
 Or let a few artists dominate across India.
 Thankfully here these were primarily around Buddha and Buddhist iconography like lotus flowers.

-Look at this giant wall mural depicting Buddha at the end of M G Marg.
+Look at this giant wall mural depicting Buddha at the end of MG Marg.

-Rachna Book Cafe.
+Rachna Book Cafe

-View of Kanchenjunga.
+View of Kanchenjunga

 To get a good view of Kanchenjunga you must go to Sikkim when the weather is clear, otherwise be prepared to completely miss the views.

-However when you miss a big peak, you end up looking at the lesser known peaks and valleys.
+However, when you miss a big peak, you end up looking at the lesser known peaks and valleys.
 And notice things that you would not if the Kanchenjunga was towering and had the monopoly on your eyes.